Quantum Thermalization beyond Non-Integrability and Quantum Scars in a Multispecies Bose-Josephson Junction: Results

 \paragraph{Semiclassical model} In the study of quantum thermalization, collective oscillations are studied so much because their relevance in the breaking ergodicity phenomena related to quantum scarring.
 In systems such as the one under study, we can recognise these collective modes as fixed points present in the dynamic system constructed from the classical equations of motion:

 where $i = 0,1,2$, and periodically $i = 3 = 0$ and $i = 0 = 2$.\\ It can be easly seen that setting every \footnote{For ease of reading, we omit the formalism $\tilde z$ and $\tilde \phi$ and use simply $z$ and $\phi$.} $z_i = 0$, the fixed points are restricted to $\phi_i = 0,\pi$. \ Compared with the two species case \cite{mondal2022classical}, the complexity of our phase diagrams allows for a higher number of fixed points.
 It is evident from calculating the energy of the resulting fixed points that the only way to have a semiclassical energy that is distant from the boundaries of the quantum energy spectrum — the scenario in which ETH should be applicable — is to have one or two $\phi_i = \pi$.
 We will call these collective oscillations '$\pi\pi0$-mode' and '$\pi00$-mode' because they are collective modes in which the difference of $\phi_i$ can be 0 or $\pi$, depending on the chosen fixed point.
-These two fixed points might be suitable candidates for recovering scarred states because it was shown that the phenomenon of quantum scarring can be closely related to unstable collective oscillations \cite{serbyn2021quantum}.\\ To verify the stability of these fixed points, we performed a linear stability analysis using harmonic perturbation.
-The results were calculated numerically by finding the roots of a third-order characteristic equation (see Appedix \ref{appendix_fixed} for explicit computation).

-Fig.\ref{UVplanestab} shows the stability region of the aforementioned oscillations.
-As we can see, the oscillations are unstable for a very large part of the $(U,V)$-parameter space (shown in yellow in the figure), where we can evaluate the presence of scarring phenomena on these states.
-As indicated by the red dot in parameter space in Figure \ref{UVplanestab}, $U = 1$ and $V = 2$ have been employed for the subsequent part on quantum system simulations. \paragraph{Quantum model} The quantum states corresponding to these classical points can be described with a representation as coherent states, since in them the packet has minimal uncertainty around the point itself.
+These two fixed points might be suitable candidates for recovering scarred states because it was shown that the phenomenon of quantum scarring can be closely related to unstable collective oscillations \cite{serbyn2021quantum}.
+We set $V=2U=2$ to ensure the instability of all classical fixed points (see Appendix \ref{appendix_fixed} for explicit computation).\\ \paragraph{Quantum model} The quantum states corresponding to these classical points can be described with a representation as coherent states, since in them the packet has minimal uncertainty around the point itself.
 Thanks to the Schwinger-boson representation, the Hamiltonian is reduced to a system of interacting spins, for which there is a coherent analytical description of the spin states \cite{radcliffe1971some}:

 In such a way, the quantum analogous of '$\pi\pi0$-mode' and '$\pi00$-mode' are naturally the states

 where we have dropped the $z$-variable in $|z,\phi\rangle$, writing simply $|\phi\rangle$, since $z=0$ for all modes considered here.\\ In order to analyze the degree of scarring of these candidate states, we examine the \textit{survival probability}